wtsi-hgi/node-xiongxiong/README.md

-`basicLogin` is the Base64 encoding of the input `data`, with a cryptographic salt, as a fallback for when HTTP Bearer authentication is not available. `basicPassword` is the SHA1 HMAC of `basicLogin` with the private key.
+`basicLogin` is the Base64 encoding of the input `data`, with a cryptographic salt, as a fallback for when HTTP Bearer authentication is not available. `basicPassword` is the HMAC of `basicLogin` with the private key using the specified hashing algorithm.
 The `accessToken` is simply these two pieces concatenated, again with an interposed `:`.

 For example: